-Hummus is a tasty treat that comes with a host of health benefits.
+Hummus is a tasty treat that comes with remarkable amounts of fiber and protein.
 Traditional hummus is made with chickpeas, olive oil, salt and lemon juice, although some add tahini into the mix.

 If you're wondering how to incorporate hummus into your diet, try one of these 10 easy methods.

 One of the most popular ways to eat hummus is with vegetables.
-You can enjoy this combination as an individual healthy snack or with a group of friends.
-Simply scoop some hummus onto a serving tray and surround it with raw broccoli, celery, grape tomatoes, sliced bell peppers, carrot sticks, cucumber, or any other veggies you love.
-Vegetables dipped in hummus will be your new go-to.
+Simply scoop some hummus onto a serving tray and surround it with raw broccoli, celery, grape tomatoes, sliced bell peppers, carrot sticks, cucumber or any other veggies you love.

 Use It On Sandwiches

 Everyone has a favorite sandwich.
-Maybe yours is piled high with turkey, tomato, lettuce, pickle and onion slices, or maybe you prefer ham and fewer toppings.
-Either way, you probably spread mayonnaise or mustard over the bread before anything else, but did you know that you could sub hummus for those condiments?
+You probably spread mayonnaise or mustard over the bread before anything else, but did you know that you could sub hummus for those condiments?
 With its delightfully creamy texture, it's a replacement that will only amplify your tried-and-true sandwich.

 Use It As Salad Dressing